trwbox/trwbox.github.io/_portfolio/2022-05-12-Emergency-Management.md

 The original appears to be down, so here is a copy on the Wayback Machine.
 I have included a link to the original article in the event that it comes back up.

+Link to the article about the event.
+Before opening the article, please know that it has significant amounts of moulage which is designed to look like real and serious wounds.
 [https://web.archive.org/web/20220227034803/https://express.adobe.com/page/4C9XxCZ951Cca/](https://web.archive.org/web/20220227034803/https://express.adobe.com/page/4C9XxCZ951Cca/)

 [https://spark.adobe.com/page/4C9XxCZ951Cca/](https://spark.adobe.com/page/4C9XxCZ951Cca/)